duskb1t/duskb1t.github.io/_posts/bountyhunter/2024-05-18-htb-bountyhunter.md

     (root) NOPASSWD: /usr/bin/python3.8 /opt/skytrain_inc/ticketValidator.py
 ```

-This is the script source code if you wanna inspect it by yourself.
+This is the script source code, if you wanna inspect it by yourself.
 Otherwise scroll down.

 ```python
 #Skytrain Inc Ticket Validation System 0.1